Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

 This pipeline requires the following input:

  * a single end fastq file - if you have paired end data we recoment flashing the reads together to make a single file or only using the first read of your paired end data.
  * a bowtie indexed genome
- * ensembl gtf: can be downloaded from
+ * ensembl gtf: can be downloaded from `ensembl downloader page <https://www.ensembl.org/info/data/ftp/index.html>`_

 Inputs to run the pipeline are found at this location: <insert url to location>